 From 1946, the young men of The Basin have been represented in this field.
 To the credit of many staunch workers, the club, after a modest beginning, has grown to a formidable club.
-It has grown even though little local support was forthcoming in the early days and great reliance was placed upon the efforts of officials and the ladies auxiliary for sorely needed funds.
+Its growth has been in spite of the fact that little local support was forthcoming in the early days and great reliance was placed upon the efforts of officials and the ladies auxiliary for sorely needed funds.

-Before the days of The Basin Football Club the Bayswater team had Basin boys W. Jackson, H. Collier, A. Collier, A. Turner and Gilbert and Alan Chandler playing with it.
+Before the days of The Basin Football Club the Bayswater team had Basin boys W. Jackson, H. Collier, A. Collier, A. Turner and Gib. and Alan Chandler playing with it.
 Consequently, the football club dance was well patronised by Basin lads and lasses.
 A wonderful supper was included in the entry price of four shillings.